 Belfast Youth Hub Construction Begins in Greater Ardoyne as Lord Mayor Marks Milestone

-Construction has begun on a new purpose-built youth and community hub for the Greater Ardoyne area of north Belfast, with Lord Mayor Councillor Tracy Kelly attending a sod-cutting ceremony to mark the start of the project.
+Construction has begun on a new Β£3.4 million purpose-built youth and community hub for the Greater Ardoyne area of north Belfast, with Lord Mayor Councillor Tracy Kelly joining First Minister Michelle O'Neill and Deputy First Minister Emma Little-Pengelly at a sod-cutting ceremony to mark the formal start of the project.

 Key Developments